CapricornoG/Olivo/README.md

 &nbsp;

 # Testing

-Start to validate the code on HTML, and have multiple info, Error, or Warning to fix.
+Start to validate the index.html file on [The W3C Markup Validation Service](<https://validator.w3.org/>)  , and have multiple info, Error, or Warning to fix.
  * INFO line 9 :  Trailing slash on void elements.
 FIXING removing / simbol.
  * ERROR line 99 : Bad value assets/img/full _aperitivo.jpg for attribute src on element img.
 FIXING change the name of the img in full-aperitivo.
  * WARNING line 146 : Possible misuse of aria-label.
 FIXING removing aria-label.